Jagadishrathod/Complier-Design/SLR/slr.md

-#Constructing a SLR Parse table
+# Constructing a SLR Parse table
+A simple document prepration of Slr parse table
-S - Simple
+## S - Simple
-L - Left-to-Right Scan of input
+## L - Left-to-Right Scan of input
-R - Rightmost derivation in reverse
+## R - Rightmost derivation in reverse